-The Cruiser Marblehead Participates in the Exercises Honoring Champlain.
-Last Wednesday the Canadian people paid a magnificent tribute to the memory of the French explorer Champlain, who 290 years ago founded the city of Quebec.
-To Americans the most interesting feature of the occasion was the hearty and enthusiastic reception given to Capt.
+The Cruiser Marbishead Participates in the Exercises

+Henering Champlain-dnesday the Cana ple paid a magnificent tribute to the memory of the French explorer Cham-plain, who 290 years ago founded the city of Quebec.
+To Americans the most interesting feature of the occasion was interesting feature of the occasion was the hearty and enthusiastic reception given to Capt.
 McCalla of the United States cruiser Marblehead and his marines and sailors.
-Three British warships, the Henown, the Indefatigable and the Talbot, arrived several days ago to participate in the ceremonies, but her majesty's seamen did not get the spirited reception given the battered and bruised old Marblehead and her little handful of Yankee sailors fresh from the stormy scenes on the south coast of Cuba. ple paid a magnificent tribute to the
+Three British warships, the Henown, the Indefatigable and the Talbot, arrived several days ago to participate in the ceremonies, but her majesty's seamen did not get the spirited reception given the battered and bruised old Marblehead and her little handful of Yankee sailors fresh from the stormy scenes on the south coast of Cuba.